Women's yoga: what is it?

 Le yoga de la femme : qu'est-ce que c'est ?

-Our lifestyles and the stress induced by them push many women to be in performance, competitiveness and to live each day with the same intensity.
-However, the female body is governed by cycles, and if we learn to be attentive to them and to respect their rhythm, we discover an untapped potential and an unsuspected harmony.
+Our lifestyles and the stress induced by them drive many women to perform, compete and live each day with the same intensity.
+Yet the female body is governed by cycles, and if we learn to be attentive to them and respect their rhythm, we discover untapped potential and unsuspected harmony.

 There are different types of yoga: